afunnydev/harnois/content/_index.md

         anchor: design
     - title: Adapted to multiple sectors
       description: >-
-        EzKit<sup>TM</sup> meets the various needs of the industrial, municipal and agricultural sectors.
+        EzKit<sup>TM</sup> meets the various needs of the construction, industrial, and agricultural sectors.
       icon: fas fa-check-square
       link:
         text: Learn more